Lower bounds for piecewise polynomial approximations of oscillatory functions: Introduction

 If $p=0$, then $k_0$ can be taken arbitrarily small.
-Finally, the estimate~\eqref{e:lowerHs} is optimal for meshes which satisfy~\eqref{e:conforming}. \end{theorem} Because the $H_k^{-s}$ norm weights frequnciess $|\xi|\gg k$ by $|k^{-1}\xi|^{-s}$, Theorem~\ref{t:RdHs} shows that the `frequency $k$' components of the error are in general much smaller than the very high frequency components of the error (note that the power on the left hand side of~\eqref{e:lowerHs} is twice that on the left-hand side of~\eqref{e:lowL2Rd}), but nevertheless retain a controllable amount of the mass of $u$.
+Finally, the estimate~\eqref{e:lowerHs} is optimal for bounded $p$ and meshes which are $(p,m)$-conforming. \end{theorem} Because the $H_k^{-s}$ norm weights frequencies $|\xi|\gg k$ by $|k^{-1}\xi|^{-s}$, Theorem~\ref{t:RdHs} shows that the `frequency $k$' components of the error are in general much smaller than the very high frequency components of the error (note that the power on the left hand side of~\eqref{e:lowerHs} is twice that on the left-hand side of~\eqref{e:lowL2Rd}), but nevertheless retain a controllable amount of the mass of $u$.